 She guided the 2012 Diplomats to a school-record 18 wins, the program's first-ever Centennial Conference (CC) Championship, and advanced to the NCAA Tournament for the second straight year.
-In 2011, Diplomats posted a then school-record 17 wins, secured the program's first-ever Centennial Conference regular season title and at one point were ranked No. 2 in the country, the highest F&M field hockey ranking ever, by the National Field Hockey Coaches Association (NFHCA).
+In 2011, Diplomats posted a then school-record 17 wins, secured the program's first-ever Centennial Conference regular season title and at one point were ranked No. 2 in the country by the NFHCA.
 F&M went on to reach the CC title game and the NCAA Sweet 16.

 The accolades rolled in for Mariano following the Diplomats' stellar 2011 campaign as she was named the Centennial Conference Coach of the Year, NFHCA South Region Coach of the Year and the Synapse Sports National Coach of the Year.

 In addition to Mariano's coaching honors, many Diplomats have received recognition under her tutelage.
 She's coached back-to-back CC Players of the Year (Becky Willert/2011, Maura Hennigan/2012), with Willert becoming the first-ever F&M player to receive the honor.
 In Mariano's tenure, she's coached six All-Americans (Becky Willert, 2011 First Team; Maura Hennigan, 2011 & 2012 First Team; Steph McDonald, 2012 Second Team, Mary Kate Olson, 2013, 2014, 2015 Second Team, Maria Guarisco, 2014 and 2015 First Team; Bridget Falcone, 2016 First Team), 19 All-Region selections and 30 All-CC performers.